Our Team

 F. worked as an interpreter for the British military for almost 7 years in the southern province of Helmand, Afghanistan.

-As Afghanistan was taken over by the Taliban on the 15th August 2021, F. was very concerned about his family and kids, knowing that the first thing the Taliban would do would be to locate the interpreters who had worked with foreign forces.
-In this chaotic situation, F. was supported by British colleagues to reach Kabul airport for evacuation.
+As Afghanistan was taken over by the Taliban in August 2021, F. was very concerned about his family, knowing that the first thing the Taliban would do would be to locate the interpreters who had worked with foreign forces.
+F. was supported by UK colleagues to reach Kabul airport for evacuation.
 The saddest moment was not being able to allow his son to say goodbye to his classmate.
-F. is happy to have been resettled here and to work with the Sulha Alliance to draw on his own experiences to support other Afghan interpreters and LECs.
+F. is happy to work with the Sulha Alliance to draw on his lived experience to support Afghan interpreters and LECs.

 Ed Aitken